-Author has written 56 stories for StarTrek: Voyager, X-Men: The Movie, X-Men, StarTrek: Deep Space Nine, StarTrek: The Next Generation, StarTrek: Enterprise, Star Wars, Battlestar Galactica: 2003, Harry Potter, Babylon 5, Fantastic 4, Wizards of Waverly Place, and Big Bang Theory.
+Author has written 57 stories for StarTrek: Voyager, X-Men: The Movie, X-Men, StarTrek: Deep Space Nine, StarTrek: The Next Generation, StarTrek: Enterprise, Star Wars, Battlestar Galactica: 2003, Harry Potter, Babylon 5, Fantastic 4, Wizards of Waverly Place, Big Bang Theory, and Orville.

 I'm Libertarian, Unitarian, and generally contrarian-- not to mention a pedant who's convinced she's always right!
 Oddball and crank, that's me.
 But an oddball and crank with a quirky sense of humor, who loves to laugh, and could no more give up singing than breathing.
 I met my (equally-eccentric) husband in a Star Trek fan club; we've been married for almost two decades and have a perceptive teenage son who long ago picked up on the fact that we're weird.
 (He's handling it about as well as most kids his age!)
 Also, as you will have guessed from my profile picture, I like cats.
 We have two.